MaxPhal/nnUNet4SoilXrayCT/README.md

 ### 6.3.1 Preparing of array jobs for the predictions
 In order to run the predictions in a parallelized fashion on your cluster, each image split must be placed in one folder.
 The reason is that nnUNet predicts all the images in a given folder.
 By putting one image per folder, the memory and time requirements for your job are low and the images can be distributed effectively across the nodes hosting GPUs.

 To spare you the effort of moving each image into its individual folder, we created a shell script ``mkdir_movefiles.sh`` that does the job for you.
-This shell script subsequently creates directories and moves the image files in them.
+This shell script subsequently creates directories and moves the image files into them.
 It takes two arguments: (1) the input folder containing the images to be predicted and (2) the directory path where the folders will be created.
 These arguments are given after the flags -i and -o, respectively.
 You can run the shell script with the following command.

 ````shell
 sh mkdir_movefiles.sh -i /path/to/input/images -o /path/to/output/images